| | | | | |

 GRID MPX V2 - Sim-Lab sim racing steering wheel

-Sim-Lab acquired Grid Engineering, which gave them access to proper steering wheel and dashboard display manufacturing.
-The GRID MPX V2 is their flagship wheel rim – a 295mm full CNC aluminium construction with 5mm carbon fibre front plate, 9 ELMA encoders, 87 RGB telemetry LEDs, and adjustable magnetic paddle shifters.
-It connects via USB and works with any PC wheelbase.
+Sim-Lab merged with Grid Engineering in 2021 to form Grid by Sim-Lab, which gave them access to proper steering wheel and dashboard display manufacturing.
+The GRID MPX V2 is their flagship wheel rim – a 295mm full CNC aluminium construction with 5mm carbon fibre front plate, 87 RGB telemetry LEDs, and adjustable magnetic paddle shifters.
+USB connection, compatible with any PC wheelbase.

-On the electronics side, they have Porsche-licensed dashboard displays (the 911 GT3 Cup dashboard and button box) and their own GRID DDU5 display unit.
+On the electronics side, they have Porsche-licensed dashboard displays (the 911 GT3 Cup dashboard at $599 and button box at $399) and their own GRID DDU5 display unit at $399.
 These are proper sim racing electronics, not aftermarket gauges bolted on.
-The Porsche dashboard in particular is well regarded in the community for its build quality and telemetry integration.
+The Porsche dashboard has a strong community reputation – the build quality and telemetry integration are consistently praised.

 • GRID MPX V2: 295mm, CNC aluminium, 5mm carbon fibre, 87 RGB LEDs, $1,199